Circles and PiTangents, Chords and Arcs

 In the previous sections, you learned the names given to several different parts of a circle – like the center, radius, diameter and circumference.
 However, there are many geometric elements related to a circle, which we’ll need to solve more complex problems:

-- A secant is a line that intersects a circle in two points.
+- A secant is a line that intersects a circle at two points.

 - A chord is a line segment whose endpoints lie on the circumference of a circle.

-- A tangent is a line that touched a circle at exactly one point.
+- A tangent is a line that touches a circle at exactly one point.
 This is called the point of tangency.

 - An arc is a section of the circumference of a circle.